fullarray/git/docker_commands.md

 > docker stop mynodered
 > docker start mynodered

-# The below is not necessary, it's for representation only
+# The below is not necessary.
+It's for representation only

 1. # Start docker
 > docker start app1